 CRAWFISHERMEN HONOR JOSEPH JOY AND ASSOCIATES

-The Louisiana Crawfish Producers Association West presented a plaque to Lafayette Attorneys Joseph Joy and Gordon Schoeffler to honor the two lawyers’ many years of protecting the rights of fishermen to access the Atchafalaya Basin.
-The nonprofit organization, committed to preserving the right to navigable waters and water quality in the Atchafalaya Basin, presented Joseph Joy and Gordon Schoeffler with the Atchafalaya Angel award:
+The Louisiana Crawfish Producers Association West presented a plaque to Lafayette Attorneys Joseph Joy to honor the two lawyers’ many years of protecting the rights of fishermen to access the Atchafalaya Basin.
+The nonprofit organization, committed to preserving the right to navigable waters and water quality in the Atchafalaya Basin, presented Joseph Joy with the Atchafalaya Angel award:

 “… with respect and appreciation, we recognize Joseph Joy for his heroic efforts of representing us with our many issues and for helping protect our Cajun way of life.
 You are an Angel of the Basin!”